George Müller: A Life of Prayer

 Once, while crossing the Atlantic on the SS Sardinian in August 1877, his ship ran into thick fog.
-He explained to the captain that he needed to be in Quebec by the following afternoon, but Captain Joseph E. Dutton (later known as "Holy Joe") said that he was slowing the ship down for safety and Müller's appointment would have to be missed.
+He explained to the captain that he needed to be in Quebec by the following afternoon, but Captain Joseph E. Dutton said that he was slowing the ship down for safety and Müller's appointment would have to be missed.
 Müller asked to use the chart-room to pray for the lifting of the fog.
 The captain followed him down, claiming it would be a waste of time.
 After Müller prayed a very simple prayer, the captain started to pray, but Müller stopped him; partly because of the captain's unbelief, but mainly because he believed the prayer had already been answered.
 Müller said, "Captain, I have known my Lord for more than fifty years and there is not one instance that I have failed to have an audience with the King.
 Get up, Captain, for you will find that the fog has gone."
-When the two men went back to the bridge, they found the fog had lifted, and Müller was able to keep his appointment.
-The captain became a Christian shortly afterwards.
+When the two men went back to the bridge, they found the fog had indeed lifted, and Müller was able to keep his appointment.
+The captain became a Christian shortly afterwards and was later known as "Holy Joe."

 Müller's faith in God strengthened day by day and he spent hours in daily prayer and Bible reading.
 Indeed, it was his practice, in later years, to read through the entire Bible four times a year.